centrifugal/documentation/deploy/certificates.md

 `ssl_autocert` says Centrifugo that you want automatic certificate handling using ACME provider.

 `ssl_autocert_host_whitelist` is a string with your app domain address.
 This can be comma-separated list.
 It's optional but recommended for extra security.

 `ssl_autocert_cache_dir` is a path to a folder to cache issued certificate files.
 This is optional but will increase performance.

-`ssl_autocert_email` is optional - it's a email address ACME provider will send notifications about problems with your certificates.
+`ssl_autocert_email` is optional - it's an email address ACME provider will send notifications about problems with your certificates.

-When configured correctly and your domain is valid (btw `localhost` will not work) - certificates will be retrieved on first request to Centrifugo.
+When configured correctly and your domain is valid (`localhost` will not work) - certificates will be retrieved on first request to Centrifugo.